-In an exclusive interview with Sarah Mills for Conatus News, Peter Tatchell speaks about the rise of Islamism, his surprising takes on identity politics and multiculturalism, the failures of the Left to defend LGBT Muslims, and police handling of death threats against him by Islamist extremists.
+In an exclusive interview with Sarah Mills, Peter Tatchell speaks about the rise of Islamism, his surprising takes on identity politics and multiculturalism, the failures of the Left to defend LGBT Muslims, and police handling of death threats against him by Islamist extremists.

 Peter Tatchell was still in Brighton for Pride when I interviewed him on Sunday, August 6.
 I had drawn up a plethora of questions for him beforehand, mostly concerning his views on the contemporary debate surrounding sexuality and gender identity, his take on the achievements of the LGBT community thus far, and the future of the movement for equality.
 I would have to save those questions for another interview.
 I received an email from the renowned human rights activist that clearly delineated the topic to be covered that day.
 It was none other than that which has usurped the conversations of both traditional and social media.

 The rise of political Islam: 1995 to present

 I found it significant that Tatchell wished to discuss Islamism.
 It only confirmed to what extent politicised religion was once again encroaching on human rights.
 I dug up a quote from an article he had written for the Gay Times way back in 1995: “The political consequences for the lesbian and gay community could be serious.
 As the fundamentalists gain followers, homophobic Muslim voters may be able to influence the outcome of elections in 20 or more marginal constituencies.
 Their voting strength could potentially be used to block pro-gay candidates or to pressure electorally vulnerable MPs to vote against gay rights legislation (and other liberal measures).”